Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 The playground is not very big, but there are fewer standard attractions.

 We visited the northern compound in June 2022.
-And since the visit was in the middle of the week, there were few people.
+Since the visit was in the middle of the week, there were few people.

-Overall, it looks enjoyable and suits a short visit with kids.
+Overall, it looks enjoyable and is suitable for a short visit with kids.
 But it seems that it is not finished yet.
 There were signs for exhibitions and restaurants, but we did not see them.

 Summary

 Ariel Sharon Park (Hiriya) is a lovely place.
-And it is inspiring what people can do when they put their minds to it.
-Also, keep in mind they have not finished building this park.
-And over the years, it will be extended.
-The plan is that it will become the biggest park in the middle east.
+It is inspiring what people can do when they put their minds to it.
+Also, keep in mind that they have not finished building this park.
+Over the years, it will be extended.
+The plan is to make it the biggest park in the Middle East.

 Have you ever been to Ariel Sharon Park?
 Let us know in the comments below.